Is Soy Sauce Low FODMAP? A Surprisingly Clear Yes

 Hoisin sauce.
 Often contains garlic, and the base frequently includes fermented soybean paste plus sweeteners that can stack FODMAPs fast.
 Skip the generic bottles.
 Low-FODMAP-certified versions exist but aren't the default on most grocery shelves.

 Stir-fry sauces, dumpling sauces, general "Asian" marinades.
 Same rule: the soy sauce is the innocent part, the garlic and onion further down the ingredient list are the problem.
 Read every label.
+The same hidden-allium issue shows up when eating out low FODMAP, which is why asking about sauce ingredients matters.

 Sweet soy sauce (kecap manis).
 A separate category: Monash lists this low FODMAP at 1 tablespoon, half the regular soy sauce serve.
 Fine in small splashes, not something to pour.